leite/fgodmod/README.md

 		https://github.com/fraizy22/fgodmod/archive/master.zip

-	Put the content files of the zip into a folder name "fgod" under path:
+	Unzip the content files of the zip into a folder name "fgod" or clone the git into "fgod" under path:

 		Linux:
 			 ~/.local/share/0ad/mods